≡ Menu

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from Nvidia’s SEC filings, quarterly and annual reports, earnings calls, presentations, etc., which are available in Nvidia Financial Reports.
+1. All financial figures presented were obtained and referenced from Nvidia’s quarterly and annual reports published on the company’s investor relations page: Nvidia Financial Reports.

 2. Nvidia’s product information is referenced and obtained from Nvidia’s website: Nvidia Data Center GPU, Nvidia Gaming GPU, Nvidia RTX, and Nvidia Automotive Solutions.